lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   }
 ~~~~

-\< ToDo: As discussed in the last meeting and according to [draft-ietf-lamps-cms-kemri] I added the explicit value of l.
+\< ToDo: As discussed in the last meeting and according to [draft-ietf-lamps-cms-kemri] I added the explicit value of len.
 I also propose adding the mac OID.
 What do others think? >

 The messages protected using the key derived from the HPKE-exchanges will contain a MAC value in
 PKIProtection and the protectionAlg MAY be one of the options described